Courses Offered: Core + Pathways (Watha Endeavour House)

 Where could this take me in the future?

-This course is supportive of the Stage 6 Aboriginal Studies course in Years 11 and 12.
-Students also gain a greater understanding of the oldest surviving civilisation in the world, providing a valuable understanding of the Aboriginal people of Australia.
+Learners gain a greater understanding of the oldest surviving civilisation in the world, providing a valuable understanding of the Aboriginal people of Australia.
 Students may find this course supports future employment opportunities, including through community relations and an understanding of societal issues.
+This course is supportive of the Stage 6 Aboriginal Studies course in Years 11 and 12, however, it is not a prerequisite to this course.

 Agricultural Hobby Farming